Upa-Robotics-25246/Decode/README.md

     * Horizontal scrolling support (no longer word wrapped)
     * Supports pinch-to-zoom
     * Uses a monospaced font
-    * Error messages are highlighted
+    * Error org.firstinspires.ftc.teamcode.messages are highlighted
     * New color scheme
 * Attempts to force-stop a runaway/stuck OpMode without restarting the entire app
     * Not all types of runaway conditions are stoppable, but if the user code attempts to talk to hardware during the runaway, the system should be able to capture it.